-Born in Camden and raised in Islington, Godleman was identified by David English as a future England player when aged 15 at a Bunbury Festival, a testament to the hard work both he and his father - a London taxi driver - put into his development.
+Born in Camden and raised in Islington, Godleman was identified by David English as a future England player when aged 15 at a Bunbury Festival.
 He went on to represent England schools at Under-15s, 16s, 17s and 18s level,

 Back playing regularly in the County Championship, Godleman failed to live up to his early promise.
 He also had disciplinary problems, punished by Essex along with his team mate Tom Westley after damaging a dressing room after he was given out during a 2nd XI match at Coggeshall.
 After three disappointing seasons, he was dropped before being released by Essex at the end of 2012.

 He sought the help of freelance coach Neil Burns and found a new contract with Derbyshire - moving back to Division One for 2013.
-Derbyshire experienced the same frustrations that had been felt by Essex as Godleman, a batsman not short of shots, repeatedly failed to make good his talent, getting out when reasonably well set.
+Derbyshire experienced the same frustrations that had been felt by Essex as Godleman, a batsman not short of shots, getting out when reasonably well set.
 He was dropped in mid-season with his coach Dave Houghton urging him to learn the art of accumulation in difficult circumstances and suggesting that it was only a matter of time before "the floodgates open".

 NBC Denis Compton Award 2005